anthony-linaro/shrinkwrap/documentation/userguide/configstore/cca-3world.rst

   $ shrinkwrap run cca-3world.yaml --rtvar ROOTFS=rootfs.ext2 --rtvar SHARE=.

 Then, once the host has booted, log in as "root" (no password) and mount the shared folder to "/cca" and change dir to it.
-The realmn guest can then be launched as previously:
+The realm guest can then be launched as previously:

 .. code-block:: shell